marcosalvalaggio/edamame/README.md

 * **col**: A list of strings containing the names of columns for which we want to modify the cardinalities.
 * **threshold**: A list of integer values containing the threshold values for every variable.

 All the cardinalities that have a total count lower than the threshold indicated in the function are grouped into a new unique value called: Other.

+The function returns a pandas dataframe with the cardinalities of the columns selected modified.

 ### Distribution study of a numerical variable